Hafsaj/TEST/_posts/2016-01-20-Spain_not_in_crisis.md

 source: ../images/stack_of_newspapers_UK_smaller.jpg
 post_title: Spain's not in crisis
 post_description: Reading Spanish newspapers and talking to Spanish friends and Spanish customers at my cafe, the sense is of a country in political disarray and crisis.

-categories:
+categories: [Politics_and_policy, Explainers, World]
-  - Spain
-  - Spanish politics
-  - political betting
-  - Austerity
+tags:  [Spain, Spanish politics, political betting, Austerity]
 ---

 Reading Spanish newspapers and talking to Spanish friends and Spanish customers at my cafe, the sense is of a country in political disarray and crisis.
 What's actually happened is simple: anti-austerity politics has arrived in Spain.